FreePoint: Unsupervised Point Cloud Instance Segmentation: Abstract

 \section{Abstract}

 Instance segmentation of point clouds is a crucial task in 3D field with numerous applications that involve localizing and segmenting objects in a scene.
 However, achieving satisfactory results requires a large number of manual annotations, which is a time-consuming and expensive process.
-To alleviate dependency on annotations, we propose a method, called FreePoint, for underexplored unsupervised class-agnostic instance segmentation on point clouds.
-In detail, we represent the point features by combining coordinates, colors, normals, and self-supervised deep features.
-Based on the point features, we perform a multicut algorithm to segment point clouds into coarse instance masks as pseudo labels, which are used to train a point cloud instance segmentation model.
-To alleviate the inaccuracy of coarse masks during training, we propose a weakly-supervised training strategy and corresponding loss.
-Our work can also serve as an unsupervised pre-training pretext for supervised semantic instance segmentation with limited annotations.
-For class-agnostic instance segmentation on point clouds, FreePoint largely fills the gap with its fully-supervised counterpart based on the state-of-the-art instance segmentation model Mask3D and even surpasses some previous fully-supervised methods.
-When serving as a pretext task and fine-tuning on S3DIS, FreePoint outperforms training from scratch by 5.8\% AP with only 10\% mask annotations.
+To alleviate dependency on annotations, we propose a novel framework, FreePoint, for underexplored unsupervised class-agnostic instance segmentation on point clouds.
+In detail, we represent the point features by combining coordinates, colors, and self-supervised deep features.
+Based on the point features, we perform a bottom-up multicut algorithm to segment point clouds into coarse instance masks as pseudo labels, which are used to train a point cloud instance segmentation model.
+We propose an id-as-feature strategy at this stage to alleviate the randomness of the multicut algorithm and improve the pseudo labels' quality.
+During training, we propose a weakly-supervised two-step training strategy and corresponding losses to overcome the inaccuracy of coarse masks.
+FreePoint has achieved breakthroughs in unsupervised class-agnostic instance segmentation on point clouds and outperformed previous traditional methods by over 18.2\% and a competitive concurrent work UnScene3D by 5.5\% in AP.
+Additionally, when used as a pretext task and fine-tuned on S3DIS, FreePoint performs significantly better than existing self-supervised pre-training methods with limited annotations and surpasses CSC by 6.0\% in AP with 10\% annotation masks. \textit{Code will be released at \url{https://github.com/zzk273/FreePoint}.}